albertllousas/monads-explained/readme.md

 - `A`: BigDecimal type
 - `B`: Either<NegativeAmount, Account>

-We are applying a fn that wraps into a context to an already wrapped context.
+Therefore, we are applying a fn that not just transform the value, it wraps into a context to an already wrapped context.

 <p align="center">
   <img width="50%" src="img/map-inception-diagram.png">
 </p>

-Guess what,`flatmap` fixes this, because it expects a function that wraps again, fixing the wrap mess for you:
+Guess what,`flatmap` fixes this, because it expects a function that returns another contained value, fixing mess for you:

 ```kotlin
 sealed class Either<out A, out B> {